 The Free Design – Close Your Mouth (It’s Christmas)

 A close harmony sunshine pop outfit who were never above sneaking a bit of social commentary into their soaring odes to kites and umbrellas, The Free Design turn their attention here to the commercialisation of Christmas and how we should all do a bit of silent meditation instead of carrying your big bank book down to The Store.
 They even seem to be hinting at achieving astral projection at one point, which must have gone right over the heads of anyone watching them on The Mike Douglas Show.
-You can find some thoughts on their other single Kije’s Ouija, and Prokofiev’s peculiar influence on mid-sixties pop, here.
+You can find some thoughts on their other single Kije’s Ouija, and Prokofiev’s peculiar influence on mid-sixties pop, here, and they also show up in another playlist recalling the glory days of Compilation Tapes here.

 Wild Honey – Angels’ Christmas